A-lbum/DynamoKV/docs/final_report.md

 ### 2.1 Decentralized Structure

 When the client asks a request, the API sever will reseive it and send it to **one of the nodes in the decentralized cluster**.
 We ensure all nodes in the cluster are **functionally equivalent** and all have storage capacity, coordination capacity.
-Thus, any node that receives the request from the client can serve as a temporary "coordinator".
+Thus, any node  receives the request  can serve as a temporary "coordinator".
 If any node goes down, other nodes can immediately take over its coordinating role, this ensures a high availability and fault tolerance.
 The current "coordinator" node handle the following tasks:

 #### a.
 Partitioner